bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 The following table lists operators in order from highest precedence (21) to lowest precedence (1).

 Note that [spread syntax](spread_syntax) is intentionally not included in the table — because, to quote an [an answer at Stack Overflow](https://stackoverflow.com/a/48656377), "[Spread syntax is not an operator](https://stackoverflow.com/q/44934828/1048572) and therefore does not have a precedence.
-It is part of the array literal and function call (and object literal) syntax."
+It is part of the array literal and function call (and object literal) syntax.”

 Precedence